yungchou/contoso.insurance/Hands-on lab/HOL unguided - Building a resilient IaaS architecture.md

 #### Tasks to complete

--   Create a storage account for SQL server backup data by executing the following PowerShell script on your LABVM.
+-   Create a storage account for SQL server backup data by executing the following PowerShell script on your LABVM
     ```
     $storageAcctName = "[unique storage account name]"